How to boost Wi-Fi around your home

-Doesn’t it seem like WiFi in the home is getting slower with speeds crawling along and dropped or no WiFi signal?
+Doesn’t it seem like WiFi in the home is getting slower, dropped or no WiFi signal at all?
 Consider the requirements we put on our WiFi router: streaming TV shows, movies and music while we’re texting, emailing and playing online games.
-Did you know that one streaming HD TV show needs about 1,000 Megabits (Mbps) of internet speed per hour while a 4k stream requires even more to the tune of over 25 Megabits per second!
+Did you know that one streaming HD TV show needs about 1,000 Megabits (Mbps) of Internet speed per hour while a 4K stream requires even more to the tune of over 25 Megabits per second!

-Boost Wi-Fi around your home now to ensure quality streaming
+Boost Wi-Fi around your Home to Ensure Quality Streaming

-Getting that secure high speed 900 Mbps or better Wi-Fi boost isn’t difficult.
-It does requires scoping out three elements of your WiFi: age and capabilities of your wireless equipment; measuring your current wireless router speeds and adding Wireless Network Extenders or Wired Wireless Network Extenders along with your existing Wi-Fi router.
+Getting that secure, high-speed 900 Mbps or better Wi-Fi boost isn’t difficult.
+It does requires scoping out three elements of your WiFi: age and capabilities of your wireless equipment; measuring your current wireless router speeds and adding WiFi Network Extenders along with your existing Wi-Fi router.

 Ditching your old 2015 or earlier Wi-Fi router for a newer model with greater WiFi strength and newer 802.11ac Wi-Fi capabilities can help network performance.
-Learn more information about swapping out older equipment here (hyperlink: ‘Simple Tips to Improve your Home’s Wi-Fi’).
 Keep in mind, replacing an old existing Wi-Fi router is just step one.
 You’ve still got WiFi devices all over your house that need quality WiFi.

 Next, test the speed of your WiFi router.
 ISPs typically have web tools on their home page you can use to measure those speeds.
 Also review your current service level agreement to understand the contracted speeds guaranteed by your ISP.

-Backhaul is that physical gap from your Wi-Fi router’s signal to your wireless devices.
-For example, if your Wi-Fi router is in the downstairs den and your favorite 4K wireless device is in the upstairs bedroom, then the backhaul is the gap of Wi-Fi existing between the 4K bedroom and the den.
+A WiFi Gap is that physical gap from your Wi-Fi router’s signal to your wireless devices.
+For example, if your Wi-Fi router is in the downstairs den and your favorite 4K wireless device is in the upstairs bedroom, then the WiFi Gap is the gap of Wi-Fi existing between the 4K bedroom and the den.

-Except for the smallest of homes, you bridge that gap (backhaul) with a Wireless Network Extender or Wireless Wired Network Extender.
-Even third party testing confirms using a Wireless Wired Network Extender provides the best Wi-Fi boost at 900 Mbps or better.
+Except for the smallest of homes, you bridge that gap by creating a superfast “Internet Autobahn” with a WiFi Network Extender using MoCA.
+Even third party testing confirms using a WiFi Network Extender with MoCA provides the best Wi-Fi boost at 900 Mbps or better.

-Wireless Wired Network Extenders including Actiontec’s WCB6200Q combine the ease of WiFi with a wired network backhaul using WiFi, Ethernet, MoCA technology and your existing TV coax cabling.
-These Wireless Wired Network Extenders offer 900 Mbps or better Wi-Fi boost in speeds.
+WiFi Network Extenders including Actiontec’s WCB6200Q combine the ease of WiFi with a wired network backhaul using Ethernet or MoCA technology.
+These WiFi Network Extenders can offer 900 Mbps or better Wi-Fi.